vnc

 Only use --host-managed when you intentionally want to open the existing host's VNC or Screen Sharing prompt.

-#Provider Support
+#Provider support

 | Provider / target | Managed VNC | Notes |